 How to Get Started with LoadView

-- Sign up for LoadView: Create an account at LoadView Testing.
+- Sign Up for LoadView: Create an account at LoadView Testing.

-- Run the test: Execute the test and monitor live results.
+- Run the Test: Execute the test and monitor live results.

-- Analyze reports: Identify performance bottlenecks and optimize accordingly.
+- Analyze Reports: Identify performance bottlenecks and optimize accordingly.

 Conclusion